 “If you play one sport all year long,” says Dr. Brown, “you use the same part of the body – and the same muscles – all year long.”
 Using your hamstrings and quads to run up and down a soccer field, he says, is different from how you might use those muscles to play ice hockey or volleyball.
 Exercising muscle groups in different ways is less taxing to the body.
 Cross training, he explains, and including both high impact and low impact activities, helps avoid injuries like stress fractures, tendonitis (acute inflammation of the tendon) and tendonosis (chronic tendon damage).

-Treating common sports injuries
+Shoulders and knees: Treating common sports injuries

 Dr. Brown often addresses shoulder issues, particularly problems in the rotator cuff, a group of tendons that structurally support the shoulder and connect the arm bone to the shoulder socket.
 Often, he says, the tendons are frayed, or weakened from wear and tear.
 “We try to strengthen the muscles around the injured tendons, so the whole unit will function better with less pain and hopefully more strength.”
 Dr. Brown works with a physical therapist to develop a course of therapy.

 Shoulder instability or laxity is also a common complaint in younger patients, he says.
 Lax ligaments in some people make their shoulders more likely to move partially out of the socket.
 Because the ligaments move more, the bones move more, so muscles have to work overtime to keep things in place.
 Strengthening the muscles around the rotator cuff – as well in the upper back and the core – helps young athletes minimize, and recover from, such injuries, he says.